JoieEnsor/pmstabilityss/README.md

 This package allows you to:

 1. Calculate uncertainty intervals for individual risk predictions at different sample sizes
-2. Visualize how prediction stability changes with increasing sample size
+2. Visualise how prediction stability changes with increasing sample size
 3. Determine the sample size needed to achieve target prediction interval widths
 4. Compare the uncertainty in classification decisions at different thresholds
-5. Analyze prediction stability across different subgroups
+5. Analyse prediction stability across different subgroups

 ## Usage